 The projected increase in the number of older adults over the next decade, combined with the projected shortage of health care professionals, sharpens the need for nurse practitioners (NPs) specializing in adult-gerontology care.
 These NPs can use their finely tuned skills and knowledge to help design strategies that take into account the unique needs of older patients.
 NPs will be especially important in states that grant them full practice and prescriptive authority, as they can use their leadership to directly mitigate the effects of the projected physician shortage.

-Students interested in leading the way in this specialized field of health care can cultivate a deep core competency in geriatric care through an accredited program such as Regis College’s online MSN to Doctor of Nursing Practice.
+Students interested in leading the way in this specialized field of health care can cultivate a deep core competency in geriatric care through an accredited program such as Regis College’s MSN to DNP online program.
 The MSN to DNP curriculum can help students develop the skills they need to be effective in high-level positions in health care, such as advanced leadership, analytical, problem-solving, and interpersonal skills.
 The courses featured in the Adult-Gerontology Nurse Practitioner (AGNP) track, such as Political, Financial, and Social Issues in Gerontology, are designed to help students gain a deeper understanding of the complexities associated with treating older patients and prepare to lead others in caring for a burgeoning demographic.

 Become a Key Leader in Care Delivery

 Providing quality care to older patients has always been critical for health care facilities.
 As this demographic grows, skilled professionals such as NPs will need to develop strategies to address gerontology issues and provide effective care.
-Learn more about how Regis College’s online MSN to Doctor of Nursing Practice program and its Adult-Gerontology Nurse Practitioner (AGNP) track can help nurses prepare to make a positive impact in this area of care.
+Learn more about how Regis College’s MSN to DNP online program and its Adult-Gerontology Nurse Practitioner (AGNP) track can help nurses prepare to make a positive impact in this area of care.

 American Journal of Managed Care, “Nurse Practitioners Play an Increasing Role in Primary Care”